-There are two major digital acquisition techniques.
-The first technique is timing acquisition in which the MSO samples the digital signal at uniformly spaced times determined by the MSO's sample rate.
-At each sample point, the MSO stores the signal's logic state and creates a timing diagram of the signal.
+Logic analyzers provide two different digital acquisition techniques.
+The first technique is timing acquisition in which the analyzer samples the digital signal at uniformly spaced times determined by the instrument's sample rate.
+At each sample point, the logic analyzer stores the signal's logic value and it uses these samples to create a timing diagram of the signal.